Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with clear descriptions for both parameters ('project_id' and 'task').
-The description adds no additional parameter semantics beyond what the schema provides.
-According to the rules, when schema coverage is high (>80%), the baseline score is 3 even without param info in the description.
+Schema coverage is 100% with clear descriptions for both parameters.
+The tool description adds no additional parameter details beyond what the schema provides.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.